 Environmental Health Services acts as a resource to the Provincial Health Officer, the Ministry of Health and BC’s regional health authorities on environmental health policy, practice and research.

-We coordinate and support policy, provide consultative resources, expand environmental health capacity through research and education and provide direct services through our programs and services.
+We coordinate and support policy, provide consultative resources, expand capacity for environmental health and climate change adaptation in public health through research and education and provide direct services through our programs and services.

 We help support and coordinate environmental health policy development primarily through the BC Environmental Health Policy Advisory Committee (BCEHPAC).
 Other roles include:

-- As the secretariat for the BCEHPAC, EHS plays a key role in ensuring an efficient, inclusive, and collaborative approach to the development of environmental health policy in British Columbia.
+- As a member of the BCEHPAC, EHS plays a key role in ensuring an efficient, inclusive, and collaborative approach to the development of environmental health policy in British Columbia.

-- EHS provides technical advice and expertise to the BCEHPAC, The Provincial Health Officer (PHO) and the Ministry of Health (MoH), and other public sector partners in order to ensure that environmental health policy development is well supported by scientific evidence and focused on those environmental hazards that contribute to the greatest burden of morbidity and mortality in the province.
+- EHS provides technical advice and expertise to the BCEHPAC, The Provincial Health Officer (PHO) and the Ministry of Health (MoH), and other public sector partners in order to ensure that environmental health policy development is well supported by scientific evidence and focused on those environmental and climate change related hazards that contribute to the greatest burden of morbidity and mortality in the province.

-- EHS also works to develop practical surveillance instruments to better monitor the incidence and prevalence of health impacts related to environmental hazards in BC, as well as tools to assess the distribution and impact of environmental hazards needing remediation.
+- EHS also works to develop practical surveillance instruments to better monitor the incidence and prevalence of health impacts related to environmental and climate change hazards in BC, as well as tools to assess the distribution and impact of environmental hazards needing remediation.

 We provide a number of unique consultative services to the PHO, MoH, regional health authorities (RHAs), and other public sector partners including, but not limited to, the following activities:

-- Knowledge translation related to the management of unusual or complex situations involving risks to human health from environmental hazards;
+- Knowledge translation related to the management of unusual or complex situations involving risks to human health from environmental and climate change related hazards;

-- Risk-analysis and risk-assessment of different environmental hazards; and,
+- Risk-analysis and risk-assessment of different environmental and climate change hazards; and,

 - Development of guidelines and advice related to diverse issues of environmental health significance.